-If raising a long-haired breed:
+If raising a long-hair breed:

-- a. avoid grooming pregnant does that are expected to kindle - b. groom rabbits in advance of periods of high ambient temperatures - c. groom rabbits on a non-slip surface - d. increase the frequency of brushing when rabbits are shedding or molting - e. inspect the condition of individual rabbits during grooming for problems such as poor body condition, pododermatitis and other injuries - f. remove loose tufts of hair from rabbits and the enclosures daily to prevent rabbits from consuming excessive hair - g. clean, sanitize, and disinfect grooming tools after use.
+- a. avoid grooming pregnant does that are expected to kindle - b. groom rabbits in advance of periods of high ambient temperatures - c. increase the frequency of brushing when rabbits are shedding or molting - d. inspect the condition of individual rabbits during grooming for problems such as poor body condition, pododermatitis and other injuries - e. remove loose tufts of hair from rabbits and/or the enclosures daily to prevent rabbits from consuming excessive hair - f. sanitize and disinfect grooming tools after use.

-Preparation for Transport
+Section 6: Preparation for Transport

-Each person responsible for transporting animals in Canada, or arranging their transport, must ensure that the entire process (i.e. loading, lairage, transport, and unloading) does not cause suffering, injury or death of the animals.
+Each person responsible for transporting animals in Canada, or arranging their transport, must ensure that the entire process (i.e. loading, lairage, transport, and unloading) does not cause injury or suffering to the animals.

-The federal regulations for animal transport are covered under the Health of Animals Regulations, Part XII (1).
+The federal regulations for animal transport are covered under the Health of Animals Regulations (Part XII).
 Some provinces have additional regulations related to animal transport.